-If you need a very specialized computing environment, you can create a container as your work space on Bridges.
-Currently, Singularity is the only type of container supported on Bridges.
-Docker is not supported.
+Containers are stand-alone packages holding the software needed to create a very specific computing environment.
+If you need a very specialized environment, you can create your own container or use one that is already installed on Bridges.
+Singularity is the only type of container supported on Bridges.

-However, in most cases, Bridges has all the software you will need.
+However, in many cases, Bridges has all the software you will need.
 Before creating a container for your work, check the extensive list of software that has been installed on Bridges.
 While logged in to Bridges, you can also get a list of installed packages by typing

 If you need a package that is not available on Bridges, you can request that it be installed by emailing email@example.com.
 You can also install software packages in your own file spaces and, in some cases, we can provide assistance if you encounter difficulties.